 If coronavirus pandemic continues, will I get my money back?

 Although our usual cancellation policy states that we have no-deposit return policy, we have decided that in these circumstances we need to update our policy.
 Therefore, all guests who cannot stay in our apartments due to closure of the borders will be fully compensated.
-We will be in touch with all the guests that are currently affected by this situation.
-Those who booked from May onwards we ask for patience so we can see if our borders will still be closed for travellers.
 If you wish, you can also choose to reschedule your stay.
 In this way all our guests who booked over Airbnb, Booking.com and directly over our website will be treated equally.
 If you have any questions whatsoever, please feel free to contact us.
 Stay safe!